mmjulkowska/MVApp/README.md

 #### Optimal cluster number estimation

 The number of clusters or centroids (K) must be defined by the user.
-If you don't know what is the best number of the cluster for your data, you can run a preliminary analysis in the sub-tab "Optimal number of clusters" by clicking "Unleash optimal cluster number estimation" button in the sidepanel.
+If you do not know what is the best number of clusters for your data, you can run a preliminary analysis in the sub-tab "Optimal number of clusters" by clicking "Unleash optimal cluster number estimation" button in the sidepanel.

 It will take some time for this analysis to finish - so please be patient...

 ![09_kmclust_04](https://user-images.githubusercontent.com/14832460/38468253-f0aa5a3a-3b4b-11e8-8794-29edc80a566f.png)

-After the estimation script finished running, the graphs will appear in the main windown in the sub-tab "Optimal number of clusters".
+After the estimation step finishes running, the graphs will appear in the main windown in the sub-tab "Optimal number of clusters".
 The graphs represent a graphical methods for cluster estimation.

 The first graph visualize the [elbow method](https://bl.ocks.org/rpgove/0060ff3b656618e9136b).
 You can identify the optimal number of clusters by identifying the point at which the line is making the sharpest turn, so called "elbow".